UtsavShukla78/AAROGYA-AI/README.md

 # AAROGYA-AI
-This is a ai chatbot.
+This is an AI chatbot.